Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-What you’re looking for are reusable Chemex filters.
-You’ll still get that smooth, balanced, and flavorful coffee that comes from the pour-over brew method, but at a reduced cost.
+What you need are reusable Chemex filters.
+Don’t worry, you’ll still get that smooth, balanced, and flavorful coffee that comes from the pour-over brew method, but at a reduced cost.

 The one-time investment and the decreased impact on the environment make reusable coffee filters a win-win.

 In this article, I have gone out and done the hard work for you and picked out a selection of what I think are the best reusable Chemex filters.